AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 ### c) Using multiple cores

-If you want to seriously fuzz then use as many cores/threads as possible to fuzz your target.
+If you want to seriously fuzz, then use as many cores/threads as possible to fuzz your target.

 On the same machine - due to the design of how AFL++ works - there is a maximum number of CPU cores/threads that are useful, use more and the overall